The complexity of smooth words over binary alphabets: Preliminaries

 With the previous observations and conjectures, the complexity $p_{\mathcal{C}_f^\infty}(n)$ has naturally been thoroughly investigated.
-The main conjecture was originally formulated over the alphabet $\{1,2\}$ in \cite{Dekking81} and later generalized to every binary alphabet in \cite{Sing10}.
+The main conjecture was originally formulated over $\{1,2\}$ by Dekking \cite{Dekking81} and later generalized to any binary alphabet by Sing \cite{Sing02}.

 \begin{conjecture} Over $\mathpzc{A} = \{a,b\}$, we have $p_{\mathcal{C}_f^\infty}(n) = \Theta(n^\rho)$ where $\rho = \frac{\log(a+b)}{\log\left(\frac{a+b}{2}\right)}$. \end{conjecture}